pisi/Reel/example/panorama-click-free-stitched/README.markdown

 This one demonstrates the option to have the interactivity set up so that it can be manipulated only by moving mouse over it without any clicking or dragging.
-It also is insensitive to the mouse wheel interaction and on properly equipped devices also to device orientation.
+It also is insensitive to the mouse wheel interaction.
 It is a stitched rectilinear panorama image virtually divided into 60 frames, starting on 23rd frame and animating itself clockwise and very slowly with one full rotation per 20 seconds.